philippecarlo/pyldes_kbo/ConformanceTesting/TressSpec/TreeSpecTestPlan.md

 ##  *Test Suits for LDES Server to conformance the [LDES SPEC](https://semiceu.github.io/LinkedDataEventStreams/#biblio-rfc2119) and [TREE SPEC](https://treecg.github.io/specification/)*
+> #Notice me: For the review, please start from the question page.

 ### Current test suits follow the scoring system as follows.
  - 🟥 Must   (Pass - Score no change / Fail - Final score:0)
 > When the MUST-test fails, the server is considered non-conformant.
 The conformance score will be zero.